 FPGA Assembly (FASM) Output Support¶

-After VPR has generated a place and routed design, the
+After VPR has generated a placed and routed design, the

 genfasm utility can

-emit a FASM file to represent design via FASM metadata encoded in the VPR
+emit a FASM file to represent the design at a level detailed enough to allow generation of a bitstream to program a device.
+This FASM output file is enabled by FASM metadata encoded in the VPR

 architecture definition and routing graph.
-The output FASM file can then be
+The output FASM file can be

 genfasm utility uses